roboalex123/RPG-DAD_BOD/README.md

 # RPG-DAD_BOD
 ---
 This was a project created for CSCI-40 at Clovis Community College for the Fall semester of 2022.
-It was created as a group by four of us, and we had 10 days to create a game that met the following criteria.
+It was created as a group by four of us, and we had 10 days to create an RPG game.
 ## Design Criteria
----
+Here are the Criteria that we followed.
 ### Required
 1. World Map that the user can move around.
 2. Combat of some sort, and some way of winning the game